|

 through networking.
 This trend doesn’t come as a surprise though;

-to us by our trusted friends?
-In a similar manner, corporations, too,
+recommended to us by our trusted friends?
+In a similar manner,

 Let us examine some of the individuals or organizations any company